 An African Love Story: Love, Life and Elephants by Daphne Sheldrick

-I read this book on my recent trip to Tanzania and Kenya and it very quickly became one on my favourite books of all time, helping me to get through some arduous bus journeys.
+I read this book on my recent trip to Kenya and Tanzania and it very quickly became one on my favourite books of all time, helping me to get through some arduous bus journeys.
 It’s the extraordinary story of the life of Dame Daphne Sheldrick and her husband David, a warden of Tsavo National Park.
 Together they were a formidable pair, soul mates, protecting Kenya’s wildlife.

 The way she describes Africa is simply breathtaking but be warned, this book had me in tears.
 Very embarrassing during a very crowded (and bumpy) bus journey between Dar es Salaam and Arusha.